 The Department shall accept applications for Projects and evaluate them on a competitive basis.
 The NOFA may specify a minimum number of ranking points for a Project to be eligible for funding.

-The Department may elect to not evaluate compliance with some or all threshold requirements for applications that are not within a fundable range, as indicated by a self-scoring.
+The Department may elect to not evaluate compliance with some or all threshold requirements for applications that are not within a fundable range, as indicated by self-scoring.

-In the event of two or more applications having the same rating and ranking scores, the Department will apply a tie-breaking criterion outlined in the NOFA.
+In the event of two or more applications having the same rating and ranking scores, the Department will apply the tie-breaking criteria set forth in the NOFA.

 The Department shall evaluate applications for compliance with the threshold requirements listed in Section 308 and score them based on the application selection criteria listed in Sections 309 or 310.

-(A) Target 45 percent of total funds to projects located in Southern California (Kern, Los Angeles, Orange, Riverside, Santa Barbara, San Bernardino, San Diego, San Luis Obispo, and Ventura counties);

-(B) Target 10 percent of total funds to projects located in the Central Valley (Fresno, Merced, San Joaquin, Stanislaus and Tulare counties); and

-(C) Target 45 percent of total funds to projects located in Northern California counties (those not located in the counties specified in previous paragraphs).
+The Department may make adjustments to this procedure to meet geographic targets identified in the NOFA.

 Section 308.
 Application threshold requirements

-The Capital Improvement Project set forth in the application must be eligible pursuant to Section 303, and the Eligible Applicant must be eligible pursuant to Section 302(j).
+The Capital Improvement Project set forth in the application must be eligible pursuant to Section 303, and the Eligible Applicant must be eligible pursuant to Section 302.
 Additionally, the following requirements apply to all applications:

+The Qualifying Infill Project or Qualifying Infill Area meets the infill requirements set forth in the Section 302 definitions of Qualifying Infill Project or Qualifying Infill Area.

-Construction of the Capital Improvement Project has not commenced as of the deadline for submittal of applications set forth in the NOFA.
+Construction of the Capital Improvement Project and Qualifying Infill Project(s) has not commenced as of the deadline for submittal of applications set forth in the NOFA.

-The Capital Improvement Project is infeasible without Program funds, and other available funds are not being supplanted by Program funds.
+The Capital Improvement Project is infeasible without Program funds, and other available funds, including funds previously awarded by the Program, are not being supplanted by Program funds.
+Applicants with previously awarded funds must forfeit their prior award, in writing, prior to the application due date without assurance of receiving a new award, including funds awarded under any Department program, or prior IIG award.

 The Eligible Applicant of the Capital Improvement Project must have Site Control sufficient to ensure the timely commencement of the Capital Improvement Project as determined by the Department.